kartik-kr/imdblisting/README.md

 # imdblisting
-create a list of movies by retrieving  from imdb and provide a feature of adding or deleting movies
+create a list of movies by retrieving  from imdb and provide a feature of adding or deleting movies.